OcelotBabou/Quartz/content/2-The World/Regions/Locations/Bloodstone Valley.md

 ---
 **Overview:**

-Bloodstone Valley is a deep, narrow valley in Phemus Reach, known for its distinctive red-hued rocks and its historical significance as a battleground.
+Bloodstone Valley is a deep, narrow valley in [[Phemus Reach]], known for its distinctive red-hued rocks and its historical significance as a battleground.
 The valley's foreboding appearance and reputation for violent clashes make it a place of both dread and fascination.
 It is a central location for the giants and ogres of the region, who often settle disputes through combat within its confines.

 **Description:**